Skip to content

 Sophos Firewall v22 - Health Check Dashboard Widget

-Before go-lives, after policy changes, after firmware updates and on a regular basis.
-It serves as an objective validation in CAB processes and provides audit evidence of ongoing policy hygiene.
+How to use the Health Check in operations Run it before go-live events, after policy changes, after firmware updates, and on a regular schedule.
+It serves as objective validation in CAB processes and provides audit evidence for ongoing policy hygiene.

-Health Check: test areas in detail
+Health Check: checks in detail

 Sophos Firewall v22 - Health Check